margaretmf/margaretmf.github.io/poetry.md

 It's a living nightmare.
 Trapped in the dread of getting up out of bed another day to make known.
 Paralyzed by the wrongs done.
-Creeped out by the msytery of life.
+Creeped out by the mystery of life.
-Taken over by the angst of what needs to be done and the termors on the Earth.
+Taken over by the angst of what needs to be done and the tremors on the Earth.

 <br>